NateEag/how-i-code/content/human-names.rst

 be named.
 Even for adults, who usually do have names, it's a bit intrusive to insist they give it out.

-When relevant, software should let people add their full name.
-No restrictions should be enforced, but it might be wise to ask for confirmation for strange names.
+When it's useful, software should let people add their full name.
+No restrictions should be enforced, but it might be wise to ask for confirmation for strange names, as they might contain typos ('strangeness' metrics should probably be defined per-language).

 Names should be stored exactly as provided.
 Remember that names are language-specific so `character encodings`_ are critical.